nanoporetech/pod5-file-format/docs/docs/install.rst

    $ make install

 Note this will completely `clean` the existing python virtual environment.
-If one only requires an update to the python environment entry-points (e.g. `pod5-inspect`) simply
+If one only requires an update to the python environment entry-points (e.g. `pod5 inspect`) simply
 run:

 .. code-block:: console